Strangle Option Strategy

 In what situation will I use this strategy?

 The Strangle Option Strategy is best used when an investor expects the underlying stock or index to remain flat or move within a narrow range.
-It is also used when an investor anticipates significant volatility but is uncertain as to the direction of the move.
+An investor who anticipates significant volatility but is uncertain of the direction should buy a strangle instead.
+Selling one, as described here, loses money on a large move in either direction.

 Where does this strategy typically fall in the range of risk-reward and probability of profit?